selimanac/defold-uWebSockets/README.md

 This project is build by using [uWebsockets 0.14](https://github.com/uNetworking/uWebSockets/tree/v0.14) and its dependencies.

-Testing on MacOS 10.14.3, iOS 9.3.5
+Currently testing on MacOS 10.14.3, iOS 9.3.5

 ### Known issues

-- Currently MacOS and iOS only.
-Not support Windows and Android yet.
+- MacOS and iOS only.
+Windows and Android not supported yet.
 - Using SSL (wss) cause crash.
 - Not tested with 64 bit iOS devices yet.
--

 ------